❖ Contact ❖

 • A low price point does not always signify Value for Money

-• All pipers personally vetted by Matthew to give you peace of mind (Be cautious of other music agencies as they do not fully vet their pipers for quality)
+• All pipers personally vetted by Matthew for quality, giving you peace of mind that you’re in safe hands (Be cautious of other music agencies as they do not fully vet their pipers for quality)

 • Book with confidence at The Piping Experience